uptake/fRanz/README.md

 fRanz is an open source R kafka client that allows users to read and write messages from kafka.
 It leverages the stability and performance of [librdkafka](https://github.com/edenhill/librdkafka) and implements ididiomatic R workflows ontop of it.

+## Installation

+We're working on it.
+Currently you need librdkafka as a system available library in order to load the R package.
+In order to install from source you also need the headers.
+A make recipe in the top level `make librdkafka` should work for *nix systems.

+No attempt has been made for windows compatability.

 ## Example of sending and reading a message

 ```r